Celebrating the Hodder Valley villages of Slaidburn, Newton-In-Bowland, Dunsop Bridge, Tosside and Lane Ends.

 5-a-side children’s Football tournament.

-Trophies for winning team and medals for runners up.
+Medals for both the winning team and runners up.

 From about 3 p.m